GarethOates/az-arch-master-class/IaaS/4. Event Grid Subscription and storage/README.md

 Below are the step-by-step instructions and an explanation of each step.

-1. Please click on the link below to find the template:
+1. Click on the link below to find the template:

    https://github.com/Azure/azure-quickstart-templates/tree/master/101-event-grid-subscription-and-storage

-   Select **Deploy to Azure** available there to deploy the solution to your subscription.
+2. Click **Deploy to Azure** available there to deploy the solution to your subscription.

-2. In the Azure portal, provide values for the parameters.
+3. In the Azure portal, provide values for the parameters.
 Specify the endpoint: provide the URL of your web app and add api/updates to the home page URL (`https://<your-site>/api/updates/`).

-3. Select **Purchase** to deploy the template.
+4. Select **Purchase** to deploy the template.

-4. The deployment may take a few minutes to complete.
+5. The deployment may take a few minutes to complete.
 After the deployment has succeeded, view your web app to make sure it's running.
 In a web browser, navigate to: `https://<your-site-name>.azurewebsites.net`

-5. You see the site but no events have been posted to it yet.
+6. You see the site but no events have been posted to it yet.

-6. Now, let's trigger an event to see how Event Grid distributes the message to your endpoint.
+7. Now, let's trigger an event to see how Event Grid distributes the message to your endpoint.

-7. You trigger an event for the Blob storage by uploading a file.
+8. You trigger an event for the Blob storage by uploading a file.
 The file doesn't need any specific content (you can use any file).

-8. When you upload the file to the Azure Blob storage, Event Grid sends a message to the endpoint you configured when subscribing.
+9. When you upload the file to the Azure Blob storage, Event Grid sends a message to the endpoint you configured when subscribing.
 Now view your web app again, and notice that a blob creation event has been sent to it.
 The message will in the JSON format and it contains an array with one or more events.